-6 If the SIMM socket is already occupied, you should remove the existing SIMM.
+5 If you are fitting a new SIMM into a socket that is already occupied you should remove the existing SIMM.
 Push the small metal spring clips on each side of the SIMM socket sideways.
-Gently pivot the SIMM away from you at the same time and it will click out of the socket.
+Gently pivot the SIMM towards you at the same time and it will click out of the socket.

-7 Fit the new SIMM by pushing it into the socket at an angle of about 45°.
-Ensure that it is level and then push the top edge gently backwards.
+6 Fit the new SIMMs by pushing them almost vertically into the socket.
+Ensure they are level and then push the top edges gently backwards.
 The spring clips will lock into place.

-- 8 Put the drive tray back into the computer.
-Replace the top cover and back panel of your computer.
-Opening the computer on page 85 shows you how to do this. - 9 Test that the memory change has taken effect by checking the total memory size given by the Task Manager.
+- 7 Replace the middle layer and top layer of the case; the previous chapter shows you how to do this. - 8 Test that the memory change has taken effect by checking the total memory size given by the Task Manager.

-You have now finished upgrading the memory module.
+You have now finished upgrading the memory modules.